 An explanation of the Koan answer

 That's a very traditional Koan.
 The same action twice, but each is judged fundamentally differently.
 One action shows stupidity, the other enlightenment.
 As there no dualities, stupidity an enlightenment are just the same.
-Joshu tries to trick you.
+Joshu tries to trick you into duality.

 The background story of this Koan

-In medieval times Buddhist-masters were regarded, and used, as magicians.
-They lived in the forests as isolated hermits.
+In medieval times Buddhist-masters were regarded as magicians.
+Many lived in the forests as isolated hermits.
 Some roamed the countryside, teaching their students while wandering around.

-The story of the Koan seems simple but quite surprising.
+The story of the Koan seems simple but it's quite surprising.

 Joshu went to a place where a monk had retired to meditate and asked him: "What is, is what?"

 Joshu replied: "Ships cannot remain where the water is too shallow."
 And he left.

 A few days later Joshu went again to visit the monk and asked the same question.

 Joshu said: "Well given, well taken, well killed, well saved."
 And he bowed to the monk.